aleksdags/lets-play/docs/Playground/Modded Minecraft/Modded MC Server with OCI.md

 - Start the server
 	- I used **tmux** for running the server to separate the instance and allow me to use the VM for other things.
 		- `tmux new -s <session_name>`
-	- This also makes it so that when you exit your SSH session, the server will continue to run
+	- This makes it so that when you exit your SSH session, the server will continue to run
 		- `ctrl+b d` to exit tmux instance
 		- `tmux a -t <session_name>` to rejoin tmux instance
 	- Run the script ```./<script.sh>```